Anomaly Detection AI: Benefits, Techniques, and Challenges

 False positives

 Reducing false positives, or incorrectly flagged normal events as anomalies, is critical to the practical application of AD systems.
-Striking the right balance involves tuning models to be sensitive enough to catch real anomalies while ignoring normal variations in data.
+Striking the right balance involves tuning models to be sensitive enough to catch real anomalies while ignoring normal data variations.

 Implementing advanced ML techniques, such as anomaly score thresholding and incorporating feedback loops, can refine detection accuracy and reduce false positives.